Pulsar timing arrays as imaging gravitational wave telescopes: angular resolution and source (de)confusion: Basic Formalism

 where $\delta\tilde{t}_{\alpha}(f)$ is given by (\ref{deltat(f)}).
-When a gravitational wave signal (which depends on various parameters $\xi^{k}$) is detected with sufficient SNR, the likelihood function may be approximated as a gaussian $\propto{\rm exp}[-(1/2)\xi^{k}\Gamma_{kl}\xi^{l}]$ near its peak, and the expected inverse covariance matrix is the Fisher information matrix, given by
+When a gravitational wave signal (which depends on various parameters $\xi^{k}$) is detected with sufficient SNR, the likelihood function ({\it i.e.}\ the probability of the observed data stream as a function of the underlying signal parameters $\xi^{k}$) may be approximated as a gaussian $\propto{\rm exp}[-(1/2)\xi^{k}\Gamma_{kl}\xi^{l}]$ near its peak, and the expected inverse covariance matrix is the Fisher information matrix, given by